 Empowered by the Holy Spirit, our mission is exercised for the salvation of souls and extends to all of God’s people through these primary ministries: preaching, teaching, and serving.
 See how we live this mission.

 In every age of challenge, the Lord has never abandoned His Church.
 St. Dominic’s mission, to preach the Gospel for the salvation of souls, is just as urgent today as it was 800 years ago.
 Is the Lord calling you to join this mission?

 Dominicans are called to contemplate, and share the fruits of their contemplation with others.
 Your financial assistance helps us to prepare a new generation of preachers and sustain the friars who have spent their lives in service to the Church.

 On this episode of Word to Life, Fr.
-John Maria Devaney, O.P. and Fr.
-Jacob Restrick, O.P. discuss the Feast of the Ascension, Pentecost, and Cardinal Robert Sarah’s new book, The Power of Silence.
+John Maria Devaney, O.P. & Fr.
+Raymund Snyder, O.P., discuss the important work of the Thomistic Institute.